nfagerlund/note_systems/README.md

 - [**FMP**](#fmp) is for remembering stuff.
 It lets you add a line at a time to any number of named text files.

-    I use it for gift ideas, keeping track of the books I read, abnormal shopping lists (like, "wtf was I supposed to look for at Ikea?"), serial numbers, stuff I've loaned out to people, etc.
+    I use it for gift ideas, keeping track of the books I read, abnormal shopping lists ("wtf did we need from Ikea?"), serial numbers, stuff I've loaned out to people, etc.
 - [**Garbage Book**](#garbage-book) is for working on stuff.
-It acts sort of like Apple Notes, except that it uses my favorite text editor(s) instead of a separate app that I don't like as much.
+It acts sort of like Apple Notes, except that it uses my favorite text editors instead of a separate app that I don't like as much.

     I use it for drafting blog posts, journaling, and basically anything else where I just need to put some text on a blank page and be able to find it later.